ike-0/simple-dx11-renderer/README.md

 # License
 License is MIT even for well model.
 Textures used are voronoi generated and baked in Blender.
-HDRI is orignaly from HDRI Haven.
+HDRI is originally from HDRI Haven.
 Then blurred and used for IBL (Not as actual IBL, just approximated so there would be something to sample from :p ).

 # Sample
 ![image](https://github.com/ike-0/simple-dx11-renderer/blob/master/well6.png)